DinoChiesa/apigee-edge-js/README.md

 To start, you call apigeeEdge.connect().
 This will connect to an Edge organization.
 If it is a SaaS organization, this method will try to find a stashed OAuth token and if not will get an OAuth token.

-The callback will receive (e, org), where e is an error, possibly null, and org is an Organization object with the following members, each a hash with various child members as functions:
+* *If you use callbacks,* the callback will receive (e, org), where e is an error, possibly null, and org is an Organization object

+* *If you use promises,* the promise will resolve with the value of an Organization object

+The organization object has the following members, each a hash with various child members as functions: